 This resource provides a little contextual information, some discussion points and a practical creative activity that together can be used to:

-Evaluate and analyse a creative work by the artist Henry Moore
+evaluate and analyse a creative work by the artist Henry Moore

-Learn about the world's first sculpture town
+learn about the world's first sculpture town

-Consider the role public art plays in your community
+consider the role public art plays in your community

-Produce creative work and explore ideas for a sculpture for your own locality
+produce creative work and explore ideas for a sculpture for your own locality

+This Art and Design resource offers a series of activities that can be used together as a lesson plan or as individual components to integrate into your own scheme of work.
 It is devised for Key Stage 3/Level 3 but may also suit Key Stage 4/Level 4.

 Art and design - Produce creative work - Become proficient in sculpture and design techniques - Evaluate and analyse creative works - Know about great artists and understand the historical and cultural development of their art forms - Actively engage in the creative process of art, craft and designs - Develop and refine ideas and proposals - Develop an awareness of the purposes, intentions and functions of art, craft and design